adwaykanhere/ProgLearn/Adway-DoD/Proglearn_summary.md

 ## Results

-Shows Omnidirectional learning is successful in various scenarios.
+Shows Omnidirectional learning is successful by detailing about various scenarios.

 ## Further discussion